Climate-based onion planting guide for Williams Lake, British Columbia

 Typical crop GDD target 1300

-From the usual planting window, Williams Lake typically provides about 1757 growing degree days for onions.
-With a typical crop target of 1300, that leaves a heat margin of +457.
-That heat margin usually gives the crop a dependable buffer, so gardeners have some flexibility in planting date and variety choice without pushing the crop close to the edge.
+From the usual planting window, Williams Lake typically provides about 1409 growing degree days for onions.
+With a typical crop target of 1300, that leaves a heat margin of +109.
+That heat margin usually gives the crop enough room to finish, but not so much that delays stop mattering.
+Timing and variety choice still affect how comfortably the crop fits.

 If planting later than usual, this table shows how much growing degree day heat is still available from each point in the season.
 It is most useful for judging how much flexibility you still have before the crop starts losing margin.